Narotam-Mishra/react-native-learning/ReadMe.txt

 # Border shorthand properties that we used on web will not work on react native instead we need to specify the properties individually

 # `borderRadius` nuance in iOS and Android :- when we apply borderRadius property on Text component, it will only work on Android device not on iOS however if we apply `borderRadius` property on `View` component, it work on both Android and iOS devices.

+## Lec 23 - Shadow and Elevation (3:53)

+# working with shadow - applying box Shadows using CSS for the web is straightforward we specify the horizontal offset, vertical offset, blur, spread and color.
+However in react native, we use a group of four properties.

+# When we apply `boxShadow` styles it will only work on iOS device not on Android device.

+# There are no common styles to apply shadows in both iOS and Android.
+To add `boxShadow` effect in Android, we have to use `elevation` property which internally utilizes the Android elevation API.

+# `shadowColor` is the only property that works on both iOS and Android.